November 17, 2017 § 1 Comment

 So how did I get my funding – how did I make this opportunity happen?

-- Teaming up with professional and trusted neurotypical allies has been key to this process.
+- Teaming up with professional neurotypical allies has been key to this process.

 - I have now spent two years of my professional life learning my way around the lower tier Arts Council England Grants for the Arts funding application process.